Norton Theorem with Examples: How to Use Norton Theorem?

 According to the Norton theorem, any linear circuit can be reduced to a single current source in parallel with RN, which is calculated from the load resistor end keeping all dependent sources.

-And the current of the current source can be calculated from the load resistor terminal voltage keeping it open.
+The current of the current source can be calculated from the load resistor terminal voltage keeping it open.
 The generic Norton Equivalent circuit is shown in the diagram below.

 Norton Theorem